Ralph L. Brinster: Early life and education

-Ralph L. Brinster grew up on a small farm in Cedar Grove, New Jersey where his parents raised purebred animals.
+Brinster grew up on a small farm in Cedar Grove, New Jersey, where his parents raised purebred animals.
 He studied animal science as an undergraduate at the Cook School of Agriculture, Rutgers University, New Brunswick, NJ and completed his B.S. in 1953.
 While he was in college, the Korean Conflict began, and he volunteered for service.
 He was a USAF second lieutenant in Korea during the last year of the combat period and after being assigned to the U.S. Army was stationed north of Seoul with an Army Battalion.
 He returned from military service and earned his V.M.D.
 (Veterinariae Medicinae Doctoris) (1960) and his Ph.D. in Physiology (1964) from the University of Pennsylvania.

 Research impact

 Ralph Brinster is acknowledged as one of the seminal founders of the field of mammalian transgenesis.
 He is known throughout the scientific community for his revolutionary research in early embryo development, embryonic-cell differentiation, mechanisms of gene control, and stem cell biology.
 Brinster's contributions to our knowledge about and understanding of the germline of mammals have been truly extraordinary and have been recognized at the highest level.
-There is no scientist that has contributed more to the understanding of mammalian genetic modification and germ cells -- the most important cells to the individual and survival of any species.
+There is no scientist that has contributed more to the understanding of mammalian genetic modification and germ cells—the most important cells to the individual and survival of any species.
+In 2006, Brinster received a Canada Gairdner Foundation International Award for pioneering discoveries in germline modification in mammals.
+In part the citation read, "his range of contributions is unmatched in the field".
 Germline cells are at the foundation of species continuity and are responsible for propagation of individuals of varying genetic content that is critical for evolutionary competition.
 Specifically, the genetic composition of these cells is the essence of their importance.
 Brinster's seminal studies on mammalian egg manipulation strategies and his pioneering research on spermatogonial stem cells are today the foundation for all studies in this field, including the controversial potential for modifying the human germline.